peterzen/goresolver/README.md

 A Golang DNSSEC validating resolver library implemented on top of [miekg/dns](https://github.com/miekg/dns).

-This package implements DNS lookup functions compatible with [net.LookupIP](https://golang.org/pkg/net/#LookupIP).
-When querying DNSSEC enabled zones, it performs a full validation of the resource records (RRs) included in the response:
+This package implements DNS lookup functions that perform DNSSEC validation.

+When querying DNSSEC enabled zones, it performs a full verification of the resource records (RRs) included in the response and validates the chain of trust:

 * Requests the desired RRset (along with the corresponding `RRSIG` record)
 * Requests the `DNSKEY` records containing the public ZSK and public KSK (along with the `RRSIG` for the `DNSKEY` RRset)